jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) if the answer is yes, go to step 4 (step 3 does not apply); and (b) if the answer is no, go to step 3.
 (5) The criteria for step 2 are as follows:
-  (a) the application is for a resource consent for 1 or more activities, and each activity is subject to a rule or national environmental standard that precludes public notification:
+  (a) the application is for a resource consent for 1 or more activities and public notification is precluded for each activity by 1 or more of the following:
+    (i) a rule:
+    (ii) a national environmental standard:
+    (iii) an infrastructure design solution:
+    (iv) a stormwater environmental performance standard:
+    (v) a wastewater environmental performance standard:
   (b) the application is for a resource consent for 1 or more of the following, but no other, activities:
     (i) a controlled activity:
     (ii)